1. Role of the Board

 Where the Chair is not an independent director, a lead independent director will be appointed.
 The lead independent director will take over the role of the Chair when the Chair is unable to act in that capacity as a result of their lack of independence.

-8. Responsibilities of the Managing Director
+8. Responsibilities of the Chief Executive Officer

 9. Responsibilities of Non-Executive and/or Independent Directors

 The Board determines whether each of the non-executive directors of the Company is independent on a regular basis in accordance with its Policy on Assessing the Independence of Directors.
 The Board recognises the importance of the appropriate balance between independent and non- independent representation on the Board.
 In making this determination, the Board takes into account the skills and experience required, in the context of the Company’s operations and activities.

 The independent directors may meet without other directors present, if appropriate.

 The non-executive directors may meet without senior management present at times scheduled from time to time.
 Such meetings may be facilitated by the Chair or the lead independent director, as appropriate.

 Individual directors should devote the necessary time to the tasks entrusted to them.
 All directors should consider the number and nature of their directorships and calls on their time from other commitments.